- OS Explorer: 126 (scan QR code on right to order from Amazon)

 - Bear right, down the footpath to the bottom of the gorge, to reach a waymark.

-From the waymark at the bottom of the valley, you can take a short detour to Higher Sharpnose Point on the right.
-There are stunning views, so if the weather is good, it's recommended.
-To reach the point, turn right at the waymark and follow the path through the kissing gate to the top of the headland, then bear right out onto the point.
-Return to the waymark here, at the bottom of the valley, to resume the walk.
+To reach the point, turn right at the waymark and follow the path through the kissing gate to the top of the headland, then bear right to follow the path out onto the point.

 - Follow the path into the woods until you reach another waymark.